KS-Mohit/Semantic-Quote-Search-with-RAG/README.md

 - On query input, the system retrieves top-k similar quotes based on vector similarity.

 ### Generation:
-- Retrieved quote context passed to `distilgpt2`.
+- Retrieved quote context passed to `Ollama`.
 - Prompt engineering used to construct coherent answers from retrieved data.
 - Structured output includes:
   - Relevant quotes